 IDE & Language Support

-Winner: GitHub Copilot
+Winner: GitHub Copilot.

-- Copilot: VS Code, JetBrains (all IDEs), Visual Studio, Neovim, Emacs (20+ programming languages)
+- Copilot: VS Code, JetBrains (all IDEs), Visual Studio, Neovim, Emacs (20+ languages)

 - Gemini: VS Code, JetBrains, Cloud Workstations (20+ languages)